slaclab/mps_history/mps_processor/README.md

 Then sends the raw data directly to the kafka message brokers of the ELOG.
 Where it will later be processed and written to the ELOG database.

+## How to Deploy (on k8s cluster)
+1. kubectl -n mps-history apply -f mps_processor/deployment
+2. (You only need to add this secret one time, this is for the image to be pulled to be authorized) kubectl -n mps-history create secret docker-registry github-container-registry \
+  --docker-server=ghcr.io \
+  --docker-username=pnispero \
+  --docker-password=<GITHUB_PAT> \
+  --docker-email=pnispero@slac.stanford.edu

 ## Mps History Tags
 There are 3 tags which I created manually through a regular curl request (its simple).
 1. fault-state